Increlex Prescribing Information

-Carcinogenesis: Increlex® was tumorigenic in rats in a study using doses of 0, 0.25, 1, 4, and 10 mg/kg/day by subcutaneous injection for up to 2 years.
-The incidence of adrenal medullary hyperplasia and pheochromocytoma increased in male rats given ≥1 mg/kg/day (≥ 1 times the clinical exposure with the maximum recommended human dose [MRHD] based on AUC) and in female rats at all dose levels (≥ 30% of the clinical exposure with the MRHD based on AUC).
-The incidence of keratoacanthoma in the skin increased in male rats given 4 and 10 mg/kg/day (≥ 4 times the MRHD).
-The incidence of mammary gland carcinoma in male rats increased in animals treated with 10 mg/kg/day (7 times the MRHD based on AUC).
+Carcinogenesis: INCRELEX was tumorigenic in rats in a study using doses of 0, 0.25, 1, 4, and 10 mg/kg/day by subcutaneous injection for up to 2 years.
+The incidence of adrenal medullary hyperplasia and pheochromocytoma increased in male rats given ≥1 mg/kg/day (below clinical exposure at the maximum recommended human dose [MRHD] based on AUC) and in female rats at all dose levels (below clinical exposure at the MRHD based on AUC).
+The incidence of keratoacanthoma in the skin increased in male rats given 4 and 10 mg/kg/day (approximately the clinical exposure at the MRHD based on AUC).
+The incidence of mammary gland carcinoma in male rats increased in animals treated with 10 mg/kg/day (3 times the MRHD based on AUC).
 Only doses that exceeded the maximum tolerated dose (MTD) (based on excess mortality secondary to IGF-1 induced hypoglycemia) caused skin and mammary tumors.

-Effects of Increlex® Treatment in Children with Severe Primary Insulin-like Growth Factor-1 Deficiency (Primary IGFD)
+14.1 Effects of INCRELEX Treatment in Children with Severe Primary Insulin-like Growth Factor-1 Deficiency (Severe Primary IGFD)